syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 Promises are the encapsulation of platform offerings.
-They provide a structure to manage the complexities of providing _something-as-a-service_, including the definition of how a user can request the service, the steps to provision the requested service, and how to provide access to the service instance.
+They provide a structure to manage the complexities of providing _something-as-a-service_, including the definition of how a user can request the Resource, the steps to provision the requested Resource, and how to provide access to the Resource.

 Promises allow platform teams to: